module-federation/webpack-4/README.md

 ## unsupported parameter

 ### options.library
-The priority of this parameter is not very high, the implementation in webpack4 is more complicated, and there are still problems in using it in webpack5, see for details "https://github.com/webpack/webpack/issues/16236" , Therefore, the implementation in webpack4 is similar to setting library.type = "global"
+The priority of this parameter is not very high, see for details "https://github.com/webpack/webpack/issues/16236" , Therefore, the implementation in webpack4 is similar to setting library.type = "global"

 ### options.remotes.xxx.shareScope
-The same mf container can only be initialized with one shareScope.
-If inconsistent webpack is set by using shareScope multiple times, it will report an error, and the shareScope can be set too much, which is confusing.
-Even in pure webpack5, the performance is unpredictable.
-It is recommended to use options. shared.xxx.shareScope, options.shareScope alternative

-### module-federation ecological package
-The webpack-4 plugin has not yet integrated the ability of webpack-5 related packages（[ssr、typescript、hmr、dashboard...](https://github.com/module-federation)）, However, 4 and 5 interoperability has been achieved, which can help you to use webpack5 to implement new projects without refactoring existing projects.